Dr. Mercadante Discusses Her Views and Research on this “Today Show” Video.

 Click on these links to read more:

 Contact Dr. Mercadante to speak to your group on:

 “Who are the Spiritual But Not Religious?”
 [SNBR]

 People who self-identify as SBNR can be found both inside and outside religion, in all age groups and parts of the country.
 What ties them together?
 Just how diverse are they?
 What do they believe?
 Learn more about what researchers call the fastest growing “religious group” in America.

 “Many Journeys – Many Practices”

-Dr. Mercadante has interviewed over 85 SBNRs, had hundreds of conversations and made many site visits.
-Learn about these intriguing persons who self-identify as ‘spiritual but not religious, including their backgrounds, spiritual journeys, hopes, ethics, and practices.
+Dr. Mercadante has interviewed over 100 SBNRs, as well as conducting focus groups, having scores of informal conversations and visiting many SBNR sites.
+Learn about these intriguing persons who self-identify as ‘spiritual but not religious,’ including their backgrounds, spiritual journeys, hopes, ethics and practices.

 “Meeting and Serving SBNR Folk”

 Why do SBNRs distance themselves from organized religion?
 Is there anything that can be done?
-How can religion help them find spiritual health, community, sacred space, and a way to ‘give back.’
+How can religion help them grow spiritually, find community, inhabit sacred space, and contribute to the common good.

 “The Background of the SBNR Movement”